CyVerse-learning-materials/learning-materials-home/docs/ds/icommands.md

 > -   `incattr` performs operation on attributes of NetCDF files.

 Each of these commands accepts the `-h` command line option.
-When a command is called with this option, it displays the command\'s help documentation.
+When a command is called with this option, it displays the command's help documentation.
 Please see this help documentation for more information.

 > **Installation**